laura-dietz/gnittink/fool-proof-sock-recipe.md

 - row i+1, instep & sole, A&B: Knit all stitches

-> Note, nowadays I avoid this calculation and instead try the sock on.
-Here is what to look for:
-> 1. half way through the foot start increasing every other row.
-> 2. when the sole reaches all the way to the back of the sole, start turning the heel
-> 3. stop decreasing heel stitches when the fit is good.

 but we first have to determine when to start the gusset increase: